 Versus its sector, BRO sits roughly in line with the Financial Services sector benchmark of 95%.
 The sector median time-to-touch is 1 trading day, matching the peer pace.

 Historical base rates are not predictions; transaction costs, slippage, and ordinary-income tax on short holding periods can materially reduce realized profit.
-The next confirmed ex-dividend date is May 11, 2026, with an expected dividend of $0.17.
+The next ex-dividend date is estimated at Aug 11, 2026 (±4 days), based on the historical pattern; the company has not yet declared a dividend.

 - Touch rate (30d)